IAAC Barcelona

 He has been actively involved in various applied research projects, with a focus on developing new design tools, computation, and robotics to automate the production of design models and assist in the fabrication of finished constructions.

-Jasser Sallas Future Cities Seminar Assistant
+Naji Altala Future Cities Seminar Assistant Fauclty

 Latest news – Student life